kavss163-sudo/Task-3/README.md

 3. Feature & Target Selection:

-    Defined features (X) by dropping the price column Set price as the target variable (y)
+    Defined features (X) by dropping the price column, Set price as the target variable (y)

 4. Data Splitting: